 This tool allows you exclude part of the metrics for your route, but retain your metrics data for the overall route.
 Great for those times where you have to take a ferry, bus, or subway as part of your planned route.
 Find out more about excluding sections of the route from metrics.

 Delete everything outside of the selection with the Crop tool.
-Delete the start and end of a route at the same time, retaining only the selected portion of the route.
+This tool deletes the start and end of a route at the same time, retaining only the selected portion of the route.

 Each route name will be shown on the left side panel, with the active route highlighted in blue.
 Click another route name to make it the active route.
 The active route will be shown in red on top of the map, and the others will be shown in gray.